junxit/us-congress-bills-109/bill.md

 This Act does not provide to an operator of a covered installation any right of recourse under the Convention.

 ## § 12.
-Protection of sensitive United States information
+Protection of sensitive united states information

 Nothing in the Convention or this Act requires the disclosure of—